snapsinazfs/snapsinazfs/README.md

  the  `/usr/local/bin` directory and the system has the same version of .net installed as Sanoid.net was built on.

+ ## Environment Variables

+ Sanoid.net will support configuration elements specified in environment variables with the prefix `Sanoid.net:`

+ So long as an environment variable's name equates to a key in the Sanoid.net global configuration, built by the various Microsoft.Extensions.Configuration libraries in use, they will be the first (lowest-priority) options applied to Sanoid.net's running configuration, after the base configuration from Sanoid.json is loaded.

+ ## Configuration Hierarchy

+ Configuration is loaded in the following order, with each element in the list superceding the settings defined at the level above it:

+ - /usr/local/share/Sanoid.json (this is the base configuration and should never be modified by the user)
+ - Environment variables with prefix `Sanoid.net:`
+ - /etc/sanoid/Sanoid.local.json
+ - $HOME/.config/Sanoid.net/Sanoid.user.json
+ - Sanoid.local.json (in the same folder as the Sanoid.net executable assembly)
+ - Command line arguments

  ## But seriously...
 WHY???